To be transparent in the way we use personal information and not use it for purposes we have not told you about.

 The law requires us to rely on one or more lawful grounds to process your personal information.
 We consider the grounds listed below are relevant:

-(1) Where you have given consent to us for a particular purpose (for example, if you have signed up to our Newsletter).
+(1) Where you have given consent to us for a particular purpose (for example, if you have signed up to our Newsletter, including by signing up for one of our events).

-(2) Where necessary so we can comply with a legal obligation (for example where we are obliged to share your personal information with regulatory bodies who govern our work and services).
+(2) Where necessary in order for us to comply with a legal obligation (for example where we are obliged to share your personal information with regulatory bodies who govern our work and services).

 (3) Where necessary for the performance of a contract to which you are a party or to take steps at your request prior to entering a contract (for example if you purchase tickets to a Workshop, Masterclass or to our Conference).

 (4) Where there is a legitimate interest in us doing so, the law allows us to collect and use personal information if it is reasonably necessary to achieve our legitimate interests (as long as that processing is fair, balanced and does not unduly impact your rights).

-In general, “legitimate interests” means the interests of running ACES as a members based for example administering events.
+In general, “legitimate interests” means the interests of running BARC Scandinavia, for example administering events.
 However, “legitimate interests” can also include your interests, such as when you have requested information or certain goods/services from us, and those of others.

 In the unlikely event that we collect and use sensitive personal information about you (such as your health information for example in relation to accessibility for an event) we will obtain your explicit consent beforehand.

 10. How long we keep your personal information

-In general, unless still required in connection with the purpose(s) for which it was collected and/or is processed, we remove your personal information from our records two years after the date it was collected.
+In general, unless still required in connection with the purpose(s) for which it was collected and/or is processed, we remove your personal information from our records no later than 2 1/2 years after the date it was collected.
 However, if before that date (i) your personal information is no longer required in connection with such purpose(s), (ii) we are no longer lawfully entitled to process it or (iii) you validly exercise your right of erasure, we will remove it from our records at the relevant time.